GeoscienceAustralia/ptha/ptha_access/README.Rmd

 * `lon`, `lat` give the hazard point location in longitude/latitude (degrees).
 * `elev` is the bathymetry at the hazard point (negative = below MSL)
 * `gaugeID` is a hazard point ID (real number).
 * multiple columns with names like `STAGE_XXXX` where XXXX is a number, and 1/XXXX is the exceedance-rate.
 These corresponds to the tsunami maximum-stage which has mean exceedance-rate = 1/XXXX.
-For example, the column `STAGE_100` gives the tsunami maximum-stage that is exceeded once every 100 years on average, according to the mean of all the rate models in our logic-tree.
-The variable-rigidity earthquake model is assumed.
+For example, the column `STAGE_100` gives the tsunami maximum-stage that is exceeded once every 100 years on average, according to the mean of all the rate models in our logic-tree. **The variable-rigidity earthquake model is assumed** (i.e. variable shear modulus)
 * multiple columns with names like `STAGE_upper_ci_XXXX`.
 These values are similar to the above, but describe the upper limit of the 95% credible interval for the stage with the specified exceedance-rate. (i.e. 97.5 percentile)
 * multiple columns with names like `STAGE_lower_ci_XXXX`.
 These are similar to the above, but describe the lower limit of the 95% credible interval for the stage with the specified exceedance-rate. (i.e. 2.5 percentile)
 * multiple columns with names like `STAGE_median_XXXX`.
 These are similar to the above, but describe the 'epistemic median' stage with the specified exceedance-rate (i.e. 50th percentile)